Return to Ithaca (novel): Narrative style

 Return to Ithaca is based on Homer's The Odyssey, but differs from the original, in Örjan Lindberger's view, in that Johnson has added a psychological dimension where the main characters' thoughts and doubts are depicted, among other things through inner monologues.
 The story alludes to contemporary times and the experiences of the Second World War.
-The novel has an ingeniously executed composition consisting of three simultaneous narratives.
-The first has Odysseus as the protagonist, the second centres around Penelope and the third revolves around Telemachus.
+Lindberger writes that the novel has an ingeniously executed composition consisting of three simultaneous narratives.
+The first has Odysseus as the travelling protagonist, the second centres around Penelope at home in Ithaca, and the third revolves around Telemachus.
 The events in these three threads partially interfere with each other and finally run together.
-With the narrative approach, Johnson strove for a sense of simultaneity in these events and an opportunity to see the whole of reality at once, with all its complications.
-This was a narrative style that Johnson would later develop further in his novels.
+With the narrative approach, in Lindberger's view, Johnson strove for a sense of simultaneity in these events and an opportunity to see the whole of reality at once, with all its complications.
+This was a narrative style that Johnson later developed further in his novels.

 Reception

 Contemporary

 The book was published in the late autumn of 1946.
-It was greeted with some hostility by homerologists, who objected to the amount of modern naturalistic scene description, and the anti-heroic presentation.
-On the other hand, it was warmly received by Sweden's leading critics.
+It was criticised by homerologists, who objected to the amount of modern naturalistic scene description, and the anti-heroic presentation.
+On the other hand, it was praised by Sweden's leading critics.
 Sten Selander in Svenska Dagbladet wrote that "Nowhere has Eyvind Johnson's storytelling gift been given freer rein than here; and never before has he given more convincing proof that he is the only genius among the prose writers of his generation."

-Anders Österling in Stockholms-Tidningen spoke of "a significant work, without any question one of the boldest approaches in our new art of storytelling".
+Anders Österling in Stockholms-Tidningen described it as "a significant work, without any question one of the boldest approaches in our new art of storytelling".
 Karl Vennberg in Aftontidningen found that the author had set out and almost succeeded in a paradoxical task: "The elevated must remain elevated but still be lowered to an everyday plane; the supernatural must be connected to a chain of cause and effect without ceasing to be impenetrable and marvellous; the timeless must be coloured by the present without losing its character of timelessness."
 Vennberg also praised the style, the joy of storytelling, the portrayal of people and above all the moral exploration.

 Outside Sweden, Philip Burnham in The New York Times wrote that "If Homer makes the Trojan Expedition the greatest and most heroic war of history, Eyvind Johnson makes the decade following, when Odysseus was wandering home, an almost proportionate post-war depression."